reliv/zf-config-factories/README.md

 Zend Framework Config Factories
 ======
 When practicting dependency injection ZF2, factory classes are tedious and factory closures have performance issues.
-Try this module to use factories configuration arrays instead.
+Try this module to use factories config arrays instead.

 Example of constructor injection with the service name being the same as its class name:
 ```php